ofuchia/threads/README.md

 # Programming with Ptheads
-## Operating Systems

 ---

-## Thread Arrays (20 points)
+## Thread Arrays
-Type in the attached program that uses pthreads and verify that it compiles and executes correctly.
+Using pthreads and verify that it compiles and executes correctly.
 Modify the program to use a thread array rather than individual thread variables.
 Pass into your program the number of threads to create via command line arguments.
 The name of this program should be `threadarray.c`.
 Here is an example:
 ```text
 --@lovelace:OS-threadfun2$ ./threadarray 8
 Thread 1 says Hello!